meshcloud/stackit-idp-demo/docs/ai/INSTRUCTIONS.md

 * registry repositories are created automatically on first push; app-env must not try to create them.
 * Harbor project is single environment-wide → created in bootstrap.
 * app-env uses the **namespace module**, **image pull secret**, **Helm-based app deployment**, and **Argo CD**.
 * No manual fixes or commands are allowed.
 Everything has to be done in code.
 As much as possible in terraform.
 Scripts and Makefile amendments are okay.
+Use the Makefile to codify and document workflows if they would require manual steps by me as the user.
+* When architecture decisions are necessary, first get my decision before implementing any code.
+Don't start into implementation of a suggestion without my consent.

 ### Next steps (where I am right now)